Dublin landmarks

 The two 18th-century houses are named after John Henry Newman, Cardinal and Rector of the Catholic University of Ireland.
 Classes began there in 1854.
 The university was established as an alternative to Trinity College.
 It has been part of University College Dublin since the 1920s.

-Alumni include James Joyce, poet Gerard Manley Hopkins, novelist Flann O'Brien and the first President of the Republic of Ireland, Eamon de Valera.
+Graduates include James Joyce, the poet Gerard Manley Hopkins, the writer Flann O'Brien as well as the first President of the Republic of Ireland, Eamon de Valera.

 Royal College of Surgeons